-23 Mar How to Setup a VPN to your Office for FREE
+23 Mar How to Setup Remote Access to your Office for FREE

-How to Setup a VPN to your Office for FREE
+How to Setup Remote Access to your Office for FREE

-There are oodles of ways to Setup a VPN to your Office for FREE, you can use a remote connection program like like RDP or GoToAssist or you can create a VPN tunnel to your Server, Router/Firewall or via Teamviewer.
+There are oodles of ways to remote access to your Office network for FREE, you can use a remote connection program like RDP or GoToAssist or you can create a VPN tunnel to your Server, Router/Firewall using programs like Teamviewer.

-Not sure if you want to use a VPN or Remote Session to connect, let me quickly outline your options…
+Not sure if you want to use a VPN or Remote Session to connect then let me quickly outline your options…

 What is a VPN ( RRAS, Sonicwall VPN, Teamviewer)

-A VPN is a virtual private network, AKA, a secured tunnel between you and whatever destination you want to hit.
+A VPN is a virtual private network, AKA, a secure tunnel between you and your destination.

-Imagine a literal tunnel connecting your home to your office and them picture you pulling and pushing files through that tunnel and that there is a door on each end that requires a specially encrypted key (which is what makes a VPN secure).
+Imagine a literal tunnel connecting your home computer to your office computer and then picture yourself pulling and pushing files through that tunnel, now imagine that there is a door on each end that requires a specially encrypted key (this key makes the VPN secure).

 What is a Remote Session (RDP, GoToAssist, Remote PC)

-Often we choose this solution for our because it gives you the ability to take control of a computer at your office.
+Often we choose remote sessions as a solution because it gives you the ability to take control of a computer at your office.

-Instead of sending information back and forth between computers, like a VPN, a remote session acts as if you were physically sitting at the office computer.
+Unlike a VPN, which sends files back and forth between your home and office computers, a remote session lets you take control of an office computer so as to make it feel like you were physically sitting at the office computer.

-Thee main benefit of this scenario over a VPN is that with a VPN, your home computer may not have your work programs installed, your work email configured or any of the other accoutrement that is necessary to getting your job accomplished.
+The main benefit of a remote scenario like this is that with a VPN, your home computer may not have your work programs installed, your work email configured, or any of the other accouterment that is necessary to getting your job accomplished.

-The downside of a remote session is that it’s hard to transfer files and information from the computer at home to the office computer you’d be remoted into.
+The downside of a remote session is that it’s hard to transfer files and information from your home computer to the office computer.

 Now, that I know what the difference between remote sessions and VPNs, which should I choose?